Last update: 18 May 2020 at 2:07 PM

 Shops, events and entertainment and recreational activities (sports, cultural, folklore, etc.):

-- Hotels will remain open, with the exception of their bar and restaurant.
+- Certain hotels will remain open, with the exception of their bar and restaurant.
 Breakfast is served in the room.
 Some hotels offer room service in the afternoon as well as in the evening.
 Home delivery allows guests to have services provided to their rooms.

 - Home delivery and drive-in are permitted

 Public transport operates normally; however it is requested to limit its use to essential journeys.
-The staggered timetables shall also serve to avoid congestion in public transport.
+It is compulsory to wear a mask when in public transport or at public transport stations and stops.

 - The situation at Brussels Airport